-The investment objective of the Fund is to seek long-term capital appreciation.
-The investment objective of the Fund is a fundamental policy and may not be changed by the Board without shareholder approval.
+The investment objective of each Fund is to seek long-term capital appreciation.
+The investment objective of each Fund is a fundamental policy and may not be changed by the Board without shareholder approval.

-The investments and strategies described in this prospectus are those that the Fund uses under normal conditions.
-For temporary defensive or liquidity purposes, the Fund may invest up to 100% of its assets in money market instruments or other cash equivalents that would not ordinarily be consistent with its investment objective.
-If the Fund invests in this manner, it may not achieve its investment objective.
-The Fund will do so only if the Adviser believes that the risk of loss outweighs the opportunity to pursue its investment objective.
+The investments and strategies described in this prospectus are those that each Fund uses under normal conditions.
+For temporary defensive or liquidity purposes, a Fund may invest up to 100% of its assets in money market instruments or other cash equivalents that would not ordinarily be consistent with its investment objective.
+If a Fund invests in this manner, it may not achieve its investment objective.
+A Fund will do so only if the Adviser believes that the risk of loss outweighs the opportunity to pursue its investment objective.

-This prospectus describes the Fund's principal investment strategies, and the Fund will normally invest in the types of securities described in this prospectus.
-In addition to the securities and other investments and strategies described in this prospectus, the Fund also may invest, to a lesser extent, in other securities, use other strategies and engage in other investment practices that are not part of its principal investment strategies.
-These investments and strategies are described in detail in the Fund's Statement of Additional Information ("SAI") (for information on how to obtain a copy of the SAI see the back cover of this prospectus).
-Of course, there is no guarantee that the Fund will achieve its investment goal.
+This prospectus describes each Fund's principal investment strategies, and a Fund will normally invest in the types of securities described in this prospectus.
+In addition to the securities and other investments and strategies described in this prospectus, a Fund also may invest, to a lesser extent, in other securities, use other strategies and engage in other investment practices that are not part of its principal investment strategies.
+These investments and strategies are described in detail in the Funds' Statement of Additional Information ("SAI") (for information on how to obtain a copy of the SAI see the back cover of this prospectus).
+Of course, there is no guarantee that a Fund will achieve its investment goal.